'Pharma bro' and the journalist who loves him

 REPORTER QUITS JOB, LEAVES HUSBAND AFTER FALLING FOR JAILED 'PHARMA BRO' MARTIN SHKRELI

-Smythe describes her budding relationship with Shkreli as something unimaginable at first saying, "I mean, from where I started and where I ended up, it's like no one would believe that, if you wrote fiction about it, no one would believe it.
+Smythe describes her budding relationship with Shkreli as something unimaginable at first saying, "I mean, from where I started and where I ended up, it's like no one would believe that.
+If you wrote fiction about it, no one would believe it.
 But, I've been a journalist for 15 years.
 I've covered business and legal issues mostly.
 I graduated from the University of Missouri.
 I did a fellowship at Columbia.
-You know, I have I have a solid journalism education.
+You know, I have a solid journalism education.
 I got into covering courts after moving to New York in 2008."

 Smythe began covering Brooklyn Federal Court for Bloomberg News in 2012, which is how she ended up reporting on Shkreli.
-She says, "He was he was the villain everybody hated.
+She says, "He was the villain everybody hated.
 So, of course, when he was arrested for securities fraud charges, massive story.
 My biggest story ever.
 That was how I got into the story.
 Like that was my first introduction to him."

 Shkreli gave tabloid writers and business reporters plenty of fodder through the course of his trial, creating headlines as he rolled his eyes through testimony, and live-streamed at home after court, drinking the occasional beer.